scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

 In the case of multichannel images, any dimension (array axis) can be used for color channels, and is denoted by ``channel`` or ``ch``.
-Prior to scikit-image 0.19, this channels dimension was always last, but in the current release the channel dimension can be specified by a ``channel_axis`` argument.
-Functions that require multichannel data default to ``channel_axis = -1``.
-Otherwise, functions default to ``channel_axis = None``, indicating that no axis is assumed to correspond to channels.
+Prior to scikit-image 0.19, this channel dimension was always last, but in the current release the channel dimension can be specified by a ``channel_axis`` argument.
+Functions that require multichannel data default to ``channel_axis=-1``.
+Otherwise, functions default to ``channel_axis=None``, indicating that no axis is assumed to correspond to channels.

 Finally, for volumetric (3D) images, such as videos, magnetic resonance imaging